Mini-XML 4.0 Programming Manual

 Discussion

+This function walks to the next logical node in the tree.
 The descend argument controls whether the first child is considered to be the next node.
-The top node argument constrains the walk to the node's children.
+The top argument constrains the walk to that node's children.

 mxmlWalkPrev